What should an employer do if it discovers an employee is performing job duties while on approved Family and Medical Leave Act (FMLA) leave?

 Author: XpertHR Editorial Team

 If an employer discovers that an employee is performing job duties while out on FMLA leave, in order to avoid the risk of an FMLA interference or retaliation claim, the employer should put an end to the work.

 If all the employee does is spend a couple of minutes over the course of the week responding to general questions from the employer, the FLSA may not come into play.
-However, if the employee spends a significant time working while on leave, the employee might be entitled under the FLSA to a percentage of his or her regular salary proportionate to the time actually worked, but not his or her full salary for the entire workweek.
-State FLSA-related laws may come into play here, too.
+However, if the employee spends a significant time working while on leave, the employee might be entitled under the FLSA to a percentage of their regular salary proportionate to the time actually worked, but not his or her full salary for the entire workweek.
+Employers should review any state FLSA-related laws as well.